asvin-io/asvin-docs/docs/source/tutorials/esp-update.rst

-Thus we have sucessfully completed the OTA rollout :)
+Thus we have sucessfully completed the OTA rollout.
+The Complete code and files can be found at Asvin's github repository `Github repository <https://github.com/Asvin-io/tutorials>`_